FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 4. Use in Flavors

-Geraniol is widely used in flavor formulations, particularly in fruit and floral categories.
-It serves as a functional component in flavor systems, providing a sweet and floral note that enhances the authenticity of fruit flavors like peach, raspberry, and citrus.
-Typical use levels in finished food or beverage products range from 0.1 to 10 ppm, with higher concentrations used in more robust flavor profiles.
-Geraniol is relatively stable under acidic conditions but can degrade under high heat and oxidative environments, which should be considered during formulation.
+In flavor applications, geraniol is used across various categories, including beverages, confectionery, and baked goods.
+It serves as a flavor enhancer, providing floral and fruity notes that complement other ingredients.
+Typical use levels of geraniol in finished food products range from 0.1 to 10 ppm, with higher concentrations used in more robust flavor profiles.
+Geraniol is relatively stable under acidic conditions but may degrade under high heat or oxidative environments, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature